jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

 ### Caveats

-If you're going to try to do code splitting with server rendered routes, it's important that you have seperate webpack configurations for client and server.
-The code splitting happens for the client, but the server should one big file.
+If you're going to try to do code splitting with server rendered routes, you'll probably need to use seperate route definitions for client and server to prevent code splitting from happening for the server bundle.
+The server bundle should be one file containing all the JavaScript code.

 The reason is we do server rendering with ExecJS, which is not capable of doing anything asynchronous.
 See [this issue](https://github.com/shakacode/react_on_rails/issues/477) for a discussion.